chengchengzheng/week4/README.md

 #### Why Gaussian Mixture Models for Clustering?
 Gaussian Mixture Models are particularly powerful in scenarios where:

-·**Soft clustering is needed**: Unlike K-means, GMM provides the probability of each data point belonging to each cluster, offering a soft classification and understanding of the uncertainties in our data.
+Soft clustering is needed: Unlike K-means, GMM provides the probability of each data point belonging to each cluster, offering a soft classification and understanding of the uncertainties in our data.

-·**Flexibility in cluster covariance**: GMM allows for clusters to have different sizes and different shapes, making it more flexible to capture the true variance in the data.
+Flexibility in cluster covariance: GMM allows for clusters to have different sizes and different shapes, making it more flexible to capture the true variance in the data.

 #### Key Components of GMM

 Number of Components (Gaussians): Similar to K in K-means, the number of Gaussians (components) is a parameter that needs to be set.
 Expectation-Maximization (EM) Algorithm: GMMs use the EM algorithm for fitting, iteratively improving the likelihood of the data given the model.
 Covariance Type: The shape, size, and orientation of the clusters are determined by the covariance type of the Gaussians (e.g., spherical, diagonal, tied, or full covariance).

 #### The EM Algorithm in GMM

 The Expectation-Maximization (EM) algorithm is a two-step process:

-·**Expectation Step (E-step)**: Calculate the probability that each data point belongs to each cluster.
+Expectation Step (E-step): Calculate the probability that each data point belongs to each cluster.

-·**Maximization Step (M-step)**: Update the parameters of the Gaussians (mean, covariance, and mixing coefficient) to maximize the likelihood of the data given these assignments.
+Maximization Step (M-step): Update the parameters of the Gaussians (mean, covariance, and mixing coefficient) to maximize the likelihood of the data given these assignments.

 This process is repeated until convergence, meaning the parameters do not significantly change from one iteration to the next.